paulfioravanti/presentations/exercism_ruby_armstrong_numbers/exercism_ruby_armstrong_numbers.md

 ```

 ^
-So, I'll pretend I have a `sum_powers` method that I can give the digits to...
+So, I'll pretend I have a `sum_powers` method that I can give the digits to using the `then` function, which is an alias for `yield_self`, and...

 ---
 [.background-color: #FFFFFF]